PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 13:51:53
+Last updated: 2024-04-08 13:52:27
-Random Quote: Tequila makes me wanna dance. - Jules Vaughn
+Random Quote: Brother, you're driving the "I-wanna-have-sex-with-her-truck" and its got a huge blind spot. - Marshall Eriksen